-Davis graduated from EMT Basic school at Texas State Round ROck at the age of 17 which is when he realized that the medical field is where he belonged.
-He quicly moved through EMT Advanced training and subsequently Paramedic school, where he graduated at the top of his class.
-He was hired by Williamson County EMS and Hydrelief simulataneously and has flourished in both roles.
+Davis graduated from EMT Basic school at Texas State Round Rock at the age of 17 which is when he realized that the medical field is where he belonged.
+He quickly moved through EMT Advanced training and subsequently Paramedic school, where he graduated at the top of his class.
+He was hired by Williamson County EMS and Hydrelief simultaneously and has flourished in both roles.
 Davis says that Hydrelief has been a blessing in disguise and a way for him to continue to hone his skills.
-He gives credit to his parents, Karen and Don as well as his beautiful other half Taylor for all of his success
+He gives credit to his parents, Karen and Don for all of his success

 Dr Elsbecker is Hydrelief's founder and medical director.
 He relocated to Austin to start his career in emergency medicine after completing his residency in Las Vegas.
 Hydrelief was always a project in his mind and once he arrived in Austin he knew this was the place for it.